Blog / Outsourcing Foundations

 List every tool the assistant needs: email, calendar, CRM, drive, project management, password manager, chat, invoicing, scheduling, or help desk.
 Use named accounts, MFA, and the least access needed for the lane.
 Shared passwords in chat feel fast for 10 minutes, then become a security problem you cannot audit.

 Write red-line rules in one paragraph.
 For example: "Draft refunds, payment notes, contract edits, customer credits, and deadline changes, but get owner approval before sending or processing anything."
-The assistant can still move work forward.
-They just know where to stop.
+The assistant can prepare the work, but the owner still makes the call.

 Run the first month as a pilot

-The first 30 days should test the system.
-Week 1 is access, examples, and shadowing.
-Week 2 is reviewed execution on 2 or 3 task types.
-Week 3 gives the assistant one lane with spot checks.
-Week 4 reviews the scorecard and decides whether to keep, tighten, or expand.
+Use the first 30 days to check whether the handoff works.
+Week 1 covers access, examples, and shadowing.
+Week 2 is reviewed work on 2 or 3 task types.
+In week 3, give the assistant one task group with spot checks; in week 4, use the scorecard to decide whether to keep, tighten, or expand it.

 A realistic pilot: a founder hires a remote assistant for 15 hours per week.
 Monday is tool access and a 20-minute walkthrough.
 Tuesday is 25 practice email labels.
 Wednesday is 5 drafted follow-ups.
 Friday's scorecard shows 42 emails processed, 6 questions, 3 CRM gaps found, and 2 hours returned to the founder.

 Microsoft's 2023 Work Trend Index reported that 68% of surveyed workers said they lacked enough uninterrupted focus time.
-Your pilot should return focus by reducing repetitive coordination.
-If the owner is getting pinged every 12 minutes, the SOP or red-line rule is unclear.
+Check whether access works, examples answer common questions, and work can be reviewed without constant chat.
+If the owner is getting pinged every 12 minutes, the SOP or approval rule needs work.

 Review the system before you judge the person

 Use 5 numbers at the Friday review: tasks finished, on-time rate, errors, escalations, and owner hours returned.
 Then add one sentence about the SOP: what was missing, confusing, or out of date.
-The scorecard should take 15 minutes, not become another meeting that needs its own assistant.
+Keep the scorecard to 15 minutes.
+It should not create another meeting.

 The review note should be specific: "38 of 41 CRM updates were on time.
 Four records missed source links.
 Add a required source-link field before marking the record complete.
 Keep payment questions owner-approved."
 That helps next week more than "be more detail oriented."